Mon – Sun: 24/7 Plumbing

 Turn the water supply back on and observe the flow of water.
 Excessive water pressure can strain the tap components and cause leaks.

-Proper diagnosis is crucial before attempting any repairs, as the source of the leak can vary from worn washers to faulty valve seats or even issues with the plumbing system itself.
+Proper diagnosis is crucial before attempting any repairs, as the leak source can vary from worn washers to faulty valve seats or even issues with the plumbing system itself.
 If the leak persists or you’re unsure of the cause, it’s best to consult a professional plumber.

 DIY vs. Professional Repair